 [Regulation 196T inserted in Gazette 10 Dec 2004 p.
 5905-6.]

 196U.
-Lump sum death benefit
+Lump sum death benefit, payment of by Board

 If a Term Allocated Pension Member who selected a lump sum death benefit dies while there is still an amount in the Member’s term allocated pension account, the Board is to pay a benefit of an amount equal to the balance of the account to the executor or administrator of the Member’s estate.